donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 val modeParser: Parser[Mode] = ("-m" ~ Space) ~> (absoluteMode | symbolicModeParser)
 ```

-## Wrapping it up
+#### Parsing the entire command

-To complete our `Parser[MkdirCommand]` we still need to define a parser for the remaining boolean flags (`-p` and `-v`) and then combine this, our mode parser (`Parser[Mode]`) and our directories parser (`Parser[Seq[File]]`) into our mkdir parser (`Parser[MkdirCommand]`).
+We're not done yet.
+To complete our `Parser[MkdirCommand]` we still need to define a parser for the remaining boolean flags (`-p` and `-v`) and then combine this with the parsers defined above into our mkdir parser `Parser[MkdirCommand]`.

-The approach is basically the same as what we have seen before so it won't add much to the discussion to show this here.
+The approach is the same as we have seen in the last two examples so it won't add much to show this here.
+Hopefully this has given you a good feeling for parsing user input the "SBT way".

 If you are interested in seeing this explicitly or trying out the full `Parser[MkdirCommand]`, the full source code for these examples is [here](https://github.com/epileptic-fish/sbt-parsers).

-## Conclusion
+## Thoughts on the _SBT way_

 SBT's parser infrastructure is powerful and working with grammars and parsers can be fun.
-I hope that this post is helpful to anyone starting down this path.
 However, I would also like to make clear that it is not without its problems.
 Here are some caveats that I would like add.

-* Constructing parsers like this quite work-intensive.
-You may need to write a lot of `Parser[T]`s to get what you want done.
+* Constructing parsers like this quite work-intensive - you may need to write a lot of `Parser[T]`s to get what you want done.
 * It can be difficult to express exactly what you want in terms of `Parser[T]`s.
 Writing parsers like this is quite low-level.
 * You cannot just rely on the documentation - you will need to read the source to get things done.
+* It has a complex symbolic syntax which is not to everybody's taste
 * There are some rough edges to SBT's parsers.
 For example, you can use multiple `Parser[T]` instances in an InputTask but they are evaluated in reverse order.
 This is [considered a bug](https://github.com/sbt/sbt/issues/2033).
 * It is easy to break your `Parser[T]` with a small change in any of the component `Parser[T]`.
 This fragility raises questions about the maintainability of your SBT project.

-## Epilogue: An alternative approach
+If you have to handle a large number of command line arguments, you may find this approach frustrating.

+## Approach 2: scopt

 Finally, I'd like to point out an alternative and more pragmatic approach to parsing command line arguments in SBT.
-This approach is much simpler, more accessible and likely more familiar to developers.
+This approach is simpler, more accessible and likely more familiar to developers.

 The basic idea is to use the `spaceDelimited: Parser[Seq[String]]` parser to split the entire input string into space-separated strings.
 Then you can use the simple and widely-used command line argument parsing library [scopt](https://github.com/scopt/scopt) to handle the parsing for you.

-This removes the need to maintain a complex hierarchy of SBT parsers, presumably improving maintainability.
-I would suggest starting with this approach and only taking on the complexity of building your own `Parser`s if you find it necessary.
+This removes the need to maintain a complex hierarchy of SBT parsers, improving maintainability and simplifying your code.
+Instead, you have a single flat `scopt.OptionParser` that defines your parameters, how to handle them and looks after the low-level parsing details for you.

+Let's see what `sbt mkdir` might look like with this approach.

+###

-Here is what `sbt mkdir` might look like with this approach.
-Firstly, we define our `scopt.OptionParser` and data structure for holding the results:
+Firstly, we define our `scopt.OptionParser` and a data structure for holding the results:

 ```scala
 case class MkdirConfig(createIntermediate: Boolean = false,